 Little Heroes ASD Support Group is a parent led support group for families of children who are on the autistic spectrum.
 Helen and Kim met on a professional level when Kim’s son Alfie was in the early days of receiving an official diagnosis of autism back in 2011.

 Helen assisted the family in her formal role of autism specialist portage worker for the local council and together they experienced the ups and downs of the “autism rollercoaster”.
 When Alfie began at the local specialist school Helen and Kim decided they would like to create a small support network for families with children of similar ages – this would be the monthly coffee morning sessions at Summercourt Children Centre, Westcliff-on-Sea and officially began back in October 2012.

-Four years later and Little Heroes is still going strong and is now a registered charity continuing to bring more and more families together.
-We provide support and assistance for families within Southend-on-Sea and the surrounding areas from as soon as they discover there are additional needs.
+Several years later and Little Heroes is still going strong, is now a registered charity and continues to bring more and more families together.
+We provide support and assistance for families within Southend-on-Sea and the surrounding areas from as soon as they discovered there are additional needs.